EliMattingly22/Simple_Impedance_Analyzer/README.md

+# PCB
+Use V2 rev B. V3 has not been tested/built. it is still in design phase.
+Perhaps it should just be in a separate brach of Github.
+Designed in KiCAD v6.

 # Operating Principle
 This circuit uses the "auto-balancing bridge" technique.
 If you are curious/want to play around with the circuit you can see the LTSPICE schematic.